 When the snow and ice melt, it's tempting to relieve that cabin fever and hit the roads.
 But melting snow can cause floods, partially cleared roads may be icy or blocked, and creeks and rivers often overflow from the rush of melting snow and ice.
 Heavy snow may have knocked down power lines and caused gas leaks, both of which can be deadly, but are not obvious at first glance.
-Follow the tips below to stay safe before, during and after a winter storm.
+Follow the tips below to stay safe.

 - Stay Informed.
-Stay tuned to your local news for updated information on road conditions. - Avoid Flooded Roads and Heed Road Danger Signs - Check Your Home, Contact Family and Isolated Neighbors. - Roadway Hazards After a Winter Storm.
+Stay tuned to your local news or 511 for updated information on road conditions. - ✓ Avoid Flooded Roads and Heed Road Danger Signs. - Check Your Home, Contact Family and Isolated Neighbors. - Roadway Hazards.